ianfhunter/rooms/_rooms/room_-1_1.md

 {% comment %}
 Answer:
+Aela	Icicle	Winter	Dreams	Goblins	Dragon
+Sovik	Coin	War	Trade	Dwarves	Snake
+Wiim	Spear	Love	Nature	Elves	Owl
+Brú	Raindrop	Death	Harvest	Fairies	Horse
+Losh	Sickle	Justice	Travel	Humans	Dire Wolf
 {% endcomment %}

 The doors lock behind you.
 It seems you cannot proceed without solving the puzzle.

-A dead priest lies nearby with a bite wound.
-You find a scroll in his pocket:
+A dead priest lies nearby with a bite wound on his leg.
+You find a set of scrolls in his pocket, compiled together in what seems like a diary:

 <div class="scroll">
-    I came here with a symbol of the winter god.
-An amulet with the image of an icicle.
-I pray it protect me in my travels.
-I hope my favour to the winter god does not anger Losh.
-I suppose will know if I see wolves on my way.
+    <b>Day 11<b>
+    The road is long and boresome.
+We passed by a few minor shrines.
+We stopped at the one for Travel, it was amusing to see someone had confused it with the Harvest.
+I'm sure the humans who visit the shrine next won't mind the offering of baked good though.
     <p></p>
-    I have done good by the others, I have given coin to the trade god so they will not set their dwarven bandits on me.
+    <b>Day 24</b>
     <p></p>
-    ...
-Several entries later ...
+    What have I done to forsake the gods?
+In just one day I have been assaulted twice!
+First, by dwarven bandits, despite my donation of coin to the trade god.
+And then by a pack of elven spearmen.
+I suspect they may have used owls to watch me as I travelled by night.
+I must be more careful.
+I hastily drew a raindrop on my steed's rump in the vain attempt of disuading any other god's setting their followers on me.
     <p></p>
+    <b>Day 32</b>
+    <p></p>
+    What have I done to forsake the gods?
+In just one day I have been assaulted twice!
+First, by dwarven bandits, despite my donation of coin to the trade god.
+And then by a pack of elven spearmen.
+I suspect they may have used owls to watch me as I travelled by night.
+I must be more careful.
+    <p></p>
+    <b>Day 49</b>
+    <p></p>
+    A quick stop in the Sword & Spade and we'll be off again.
+The villagers have a shrine to the Fairy Queen Brú.
+I offered something at her shrine.
+May Aela understand, I did not do it out of worship, but out of fear.
+It tempts fate to pass by a shrine of Death and ignore it.
+    <p></p>
+    <b>Day 51</b>
+    <p></p>
-    My student has chosen to abandon me on this journey.
-He claims a revelation has come over him, choosing to follow the church of Justice.
-Though, I heavily suspect he has fallen for a young lass in the last tavern we came through, for they talked at length about Wiim and his blessings of Love.
+    My apprentice has chosen to abandon me on this journey.
+He claims a revelation has come over him, choosing to disregard Aela and follow the church of Justice.
+Though, I heavily suspect he may not be headed there at all, for he was awful talkative with a young lass in the last tavern we passed through - talking at length about Wiim and the wonders of Love.
 Bah!
-All my training, for him to leave me like this.
+All my training, for him to leave me and the godess like this.
+May Aela make his dreams be full of woe!
+    <p></p>
+    <b>Day 86</b>
+    <p></p>
+    Finally, we arrived at the dungeon.
+I felt my preparations worthwhile when I saw a snake passing in front of me as I entered into the Winter God's chamber.
+But alas, in my folly I forgot that it was the God of War and Trade's companion.
+I was so frustrated by my apprentice going to that Nature-loving god's bosum, that I forgot my basic teaching.
+And even if I were a Winter-loving Goblin, that symbol of Ice was going to do nothing when that snake bit me.
+So, I suppose that's my end.
+To die here, whether by ice or poison first.
+If you find this book, please let my apprentice know it was his fault.
 </div>

 <div class="puzzle" data-puzzle-name="The Whispering Runes">